-Mid January: Interviews end
+Mid-January: Interviews end

 Late February: Rank lists entered

-H1-B Temporary Worker Visas: Under certain circumstances, St. Luke’s and Mount Sinai West may sponsor international medical graduates for H1-B visas for the purpose of receiving graduate medical education training.
+H1-B Temporary Worker Visas: Under certain circumstances, Graduate Medical Education (GME) at Mount Sinai Morningside and Mount Sinai West may sponsor international medical graduates for H1-B visas for the purpose of receiving graduate medical education training.
 The only candidates who will be considered for H1-B sponsorship must be categorical candidates entering a training program of at least two years in length, who are (1) ECFMG certified and (2) must have also passed the USMLE step 3 by the time of the match result (usually mid-March).
-All sponsored candidates for H1-B visas must use the services of the lawyer associated with St. Luke’s and Mount Sinai West.
+All sponsored candidates for H1-B visas must use the services of the lawyer associated with our GME.

-Other Work Permits: If you are expecting to receive a work permit by means other than the J-1 or H1-B visas, please review the circumstances with the program director or coordinator who should communicate this information to the GME Office.
+Other Work Permits: If you are expecting to receive a work permit by means other than the J-1 or H1-B visas, please review the circumstances with the program director or coordinator who will communicate this information to the GME Office.

 Please note that we do not offer observerships or externships.